maneshtailor/FY23SKO-OaC/Part_4-Creating_New_Relic_Resources_With_Terraform.md

 As with the previous task we'll use this example code as a basis for our own and make changes accordingly.
 Update as follows:

 1. Change the resource name from "foo" to "sko_slack" (note the underscore here!)
-2. `name:` Set this to the value "YOURNAME SKO Slack Channel" - this is the name that will appear in the New Relic UI
+2. `name': Set this to the value "YOURNAME SKO Slack Channel" - this is the name that will appear in the New Relic UI
 3. `config.url` Set this to: `https://hooks.slack.com/services/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`
 4. `config.channel` Set this to `sko-oac`